 Our United States Program Advisory Panel is comprised of a group of esteemed experts from outside of the foundation who offer a wide range of experiences and perspectives.
 This panel plays an important role in strengthening our work by offering independent assessments of our strategies and helping us evaluate results.

 Ann Fudge served as the chairman and CEO of Young & Rubicam Brands, as well as Chairman and CEO of its largest division, Y&R Advertising, one of the world’s leading marketing and communications agencies until 2006.
 Prior to that, Fudge ran a $5 billion division of Kraft Foods, overseeing some of its largest brands.
-Currently on the board of directors of General Electric, the Rockefeller Foundation, and Morehouse College, Fudge is also on the Board of Overseers of Harvard University, a trustee of the Brookings Institution, and is a member of the Council on Foreign Relations as well as serving on the Council’s Board.
+Currently on the board of directors of the Rockefeller Foundation, she also serves on the Board of Overseers of Harvard University, as a Vice Chairman and Senior Independent Director for Unilever, and as a trustee of WGBH Public Media and the Brookings Institution.
+She is a member of the Council on Foreign Relations as well as serving on the Council’s Board.
+Prior board appointments include Morehouse College and General Electric.
 Among her many honors and awards, she has been named by Fortune as one of the fifty most powerful women in American business.

 Christopher Edley is former Dean of the University of California, Berkeley’s Boalt School of Law, having joined Boalt after twenty three years as a professor of law at Harvard Law School.
 He is a renowned expert in the field of civil rights law.
 His publications include, among many others, Not All Black and White: Affirmative Action, Race and American Values, and he is a founder of UC-Berkeley’s Chief Justice Earl Warren Institute on Race, Ethnicity, and Diversity, a multidisciplinary think tank.
 In addition to helping formulate domestic policy in the Carter Administration, Edley was the associate director for economics and government at the Office of Management and Budget during the Clinton Administration as well as an advisor for Clinton’s Initiative on Race.
 Edley has served on a number of national commissions, including the U.S. Commission on Civil Rights and most recently on the nonpartisan Commission on No Child Left Behind.
 He is a fellow of the National Academy of Public Administration, the Council on Foreign Relations, and the American Academy of Arts and Sciences and served as an advisor for the Presidential transition team for President-elect Barack Obama.